 Neural networks are complex but as much exciting for many reasons.
-They also motivate us to understand our own cognitive mechanism better, then reflect it to machines.
+They also motivate us to understand our cognitive mechanism better, and then reflect it to machines.
 We already have amazing examples of deep neural networks such as Google DeepMind’s AlphaGo which beat Lee Sedol, winner of 18 world titles and widely considered to be the greatest player of the past decade.

-Image classification, natural language processing and computerized axial tomography classification are some of the areas where neural networks are used.
+Image classification, natural language processing, and computerized axial tomography classification are some of the areas where neural networks are used.
 Neural networks are smart in their specific domains but lack generalization capabilities.
 Their intelligence needs adjustments.

 Understand how neural networks work in 1 minute

 Talking about neural nets without explaining how they work would be a bit pointless.
 So here’s the summary:

 Neural nets are composed of neurons that take a single input parameter and manipulate it.
 You can think of a parameter as a pixel in an image that we want to classify.
 Then, we have synapses that connect neurons to other neurons.
 After the learning process, they gain weight, amplifying or decreasing the output of neurons.
 A network of neurons and synapses connecting them for the network, which uses training data to adjust the weights of its synapses.
 And the AI researchers adjust the shape and size of the neural net to fine-tune it.

 This is the ultra high level view but you can already understand why there’s a dark side to neural nets.